RCW 9A.36.011 – Assault 1 (Assault in the First Degree)

 6. Criminal Defense for First-Degree Assault Cases

 At The Law Offices of Smith & White, PLLC, our Tacoma assault defense lawyers provide a strong defense to first-degree assault charges brought under RCW 9A.36.011.
 Financing for legal representation is available so that cost does not need to be a concern.
-We answer our phones 24/7 and provide free legal advice so that you can consider the best course of action for you.
+We answer our phones 24/7 and provide expert legal advice so that you can consider the best course of action for you.
 Call us at 253-363-86625 or complete our online form to get immediate assistance regarding an assault charge and take the first step toward protecting your rights and liberties.